-My almost-client grabbed a 38-page training manual off the stack of 200 copies.
+The project manager (PM) grabbed a 28-page training manual off the stack … of 200 conference copies.

-She rolled up the book, brandished it like a mini sword, and frowned at her team.
+She rolled up the book, brandished it like a mini sword, and gave her team the evil eye.

 “Ten of us reviewed this.
-Ten.
-We didn’t catch it.”
+TEN.
+And we didn’t catch it.”

-A conference budget derailed by what the project manager saw as unimportant:
+A budget derailed by what the PM saw as unimportant: